Cosmological higher-curvature gravities: Cosmological Generalized Quasitopological Gravities

 Once we have found an explicit representative of the unique non-trivial inequivalent Cosmological Gravity existing at each curvature order in all dimensions $D\geq 3$, our next goal will be to find other representatives which satisfy additional properties when evaluated on different gravitational backgrounds.

 We will be interested in looking for Cosmological Gravities which admit, furthermore, a special type of non-hairy generalizations of the Schwarzschild-Tangherlini black-hole solution.
 In particular, we will concentrate on those Cosmological Gravities for which the aforementioned static and spherically symmetric black holes are fully characterized by a single function whose equation of motion can be analytically integrated into a second-order one.
-Such static and spherically symmetric configurations may be written as follows:
+Such static and spherically symmetric configurations may be written as follows\footnote{Observe that this is not the most general static and spherically symmetric ansatz one may think of.
+Indeed, it is only possible to perform coordinate transformations so as to write such a metric as $\diff s^2=-N(r)^2 f(r) \diff t^2+\frac{1}{f(r)} \diff r^2+r^2 \diff \Omega^2_{D-2}$.
+Equation \eqref{eq:sss} corresponds to the special case $N(r)=1$, as in the Schwarzschild-Tangherlini solution.}:

 where $\diff \Omega^2_{D-2}$ is the metric of the round $D-2$ sphere.
 Higher-curvature gravities (non-necessarily cosmological) enjoying these features have been extensively explored in the literature under the name of Generalized Quasitopological Gravities (GQTGs) \cite{Oliva:2010eb,Myers:2010ru,Dehghani:2011vu,Bueno:2016xff,Hennigar:2017ego,Bueno:2019ltp,Bueno:2019ycr,Bueno:2022res,Aguilar-Gutierrez:2023kfn}.
 The space of GQTGs may be further subdivided into the class of Quasitopological Gravities, for which the equation of motion for $f(r)$ can be integrated into a purely algebraic one, and the class of proper GQTGs, for which such an integrated equation is strictly of second order in derivatives of $f(r)$.
 Additional relevant properties satisfied by GQTGs are that they allow for the analytic computation of black-hole thermodynamics, possess second-order linearized equations of motion on top of maximally symmetric backgrounds and form a perturbative basis for the space of effective theories of gravity \cite{Bueno:2016xff,Hennigar:2016gkm,Bueno:2016lrh,Hennigar:2017ego,Bueno:2017qce,Cisterna:2017umf,Bueno:2017sui,Bueno:2019ltp,Bueno:2019ycr,Cano:2019ozf,Bueno:2022res}.